chipsalliance/i3c-core/docs/source/integration.md

 ## Controller Interface test

-In test [smoke_test_i3c.c](https://github.com/chipsalliance/caliptra-ss/tree/dev-antmicro/src/mcu/test_suites/smoke_test_i3c), the I3C Core is connected via AHB bus to the Caliptra SubSystem.
+In test [smoke_test_i3c.c](https://github.com/chipsalliance/caliptra-ss/tree/dev-antmicro/src/mcu/test_suites/smoke_test_i3c), the I3C Core is connected via an AHB bus to the Caliptra SubSystem.
-Communication with internal registers of I3C Core is executed by using `lsu_write_32()` and `lsu_read_32()` functions from [riscv_hw_if.h](https://github.com/chipsalliance/caliptra-rtl/blob/a50f6d212c93827d9303b6b734152302c0ccd7cd/src/integration/test_suites/libs/riscv_hw_if/riscv_hw_if.h) Caliptra header.
+Communication with internal registers of the I3C Core is executed by using the `lsu_write_32()` and `lsu_read_32()` functions from the [riscv_hw_if.h](https://github.com/chipsalliance/caliptra-rtl/blob/a50f6d212c93827d9303b6b734152302c0ccd7cd/src/integration/test_suites/libs/riscv_hw_if/riscv_hw_if.h) Caliptra header.
 Software is executed on the simulated [VeeR-EL2 core](https://github.com/chipsalliance/Cores-VeeR-EL2).
-The software test executes read/write operations on different configurations of registers to check whether RTL generated from RDL configuration behaves properly from the software point of view.
+The software test executes read/write operations on different configurations of registers to check whether RTL generated from the RDL configuration behaves properly from the software point of view.

 ## Interrupts